VindhyaAgarwal/EzyBiz/README.md

 Please ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License
-This project is licensed under the [Specify License, e.g., MIT License] - see the `LICENSE.md` file for details.

 ## Contact
 For any inquiries or support, please contact `VindhyaAgarwal`.